Breaking your filter bubble to increase empathy

 Oh, and did I mention that this was all in five days?

 Inventing and trying to prove a business in five days isn’t for the faint-hearted.
 We constructed a very intentional team to get the job done.
 The aim was to get a mix of diverse, creative thinkers in a room together for the entire time so that ideas are generated, challenged, and iterated on quickly.

 The aim was to get a mix of diverse, creative thinkers in a room together for the entire time so that ideas are generated, challenged, and iterated on quickly

 For Refni, we thought expert product management and business thinking was a must.
 So Cogent product manager Adam Murray was an obvious choice.
 Adam has founded several of his own businesses, and also helped countless others do the same.
-He runs a podcast called ‘Subtle Disruptors’ so his head is constantly in the space of bleeding edge thinking.
+He runs a podcast called ‘Subtle Disruptors’ and hosts Cogent Conversations so his head is constantly in the space of bleeding edge thinking.
 Exactly the sort of thinking Refni needed.

 Next cab off the rank was finding someone who values empathy and understanding the experience of humans above all else, a designer.
 I was, of course, the first to put up my hand.
 With over 15 years of experience across research, interaction and visual design, I thought my breadth of knowledge was perfect for being able to think across the whole scope of what Refni could be.
 I also happened to be in love with the idea of Refni and I knew from experience, nothing is more motivating than that.